figaw/polp-rbac-k8s/minikube-examples/minikube-rbac-demo.md

 $ kubectl get pods --as=nicolajX
 No resources found in default namespace.

-# as "any-user" in group "frontend-developer", it works
+# as "any-user" in group "backend-developer", it works
-$ kubectl get pods --as=some-user --as-group=frontend-developer
+$ kubectl get pods --as=some-user --as-group=backend-developer
 No resources found in default namespace.
 ```